Open to join now - start today!

 There's a chat box on every page in the course - ping me a message, and I'll reply as soon as I'm next online.
 You can also leave a comment (and even upload a photo) or email me

-You can also ask questions in the private Discussion group - and others may be able to help you out or give you suggestions to try.
-This is a new closed group just for this course, and I hope it'll be a supportive and encouraging place to share and support each other.
+You're welcome to ask questions in the private community chat - and others may be able to help you out or give you suggestions to try.
+This is a closed group just for this course, and a really supportive and encouraging place to share and support each other.

 How do I get feedback?